Read John Locke with voice, context, and method in the same frame.

 Where this page naturally expands

 This branch opens directly into Dialoguing with Locke and Charting Locke, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
-Nearby pages in the same branch include David Hume and George Berkeley; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.
+Nearby pages in the same branch include David Hume, George Berkeley, and Thomas Hobbes; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.